-Eligible retirees will receive an extra $45 monthly beginning with the September 30 pension payment under New York’s legislated cost-of-living adjustment (COLA).
+Eligible retirees will receive up to an extra $37.50 monthly beginning with the September 29 pension payment under New York’s legislated cost-of-living adjustment (COLA).

 Eligible retirees receiving an annual benefit less than $18,000 will receive a smaller monthly increase.
 Retirees who become eligible for the COLA after September will receive their adjustment when they are first eligible.